IgnacioFan/dynamic_pricing_engine/README.md

       password: ""
     ```

-3. Build and Run the Application
+3. Build and Run the API server
    ```
-   docker compose up

-   or

-   docker compose up --build
+   docker compose up -d
    ```
    This command will set up and run the application along with its dependencies.

 4. Access the Application
+  - Check if the API server is running (`localhost:3000/up`)
-   Open your terminal or [Postman](#api-documentation) to test the APIs.
+  - Open your terminal or [Postman](#api-documentation) to test the APIs.
+  - Enter `localhost:3000/sidekiq`, username and password are in the credentials.yml.enc

 ### Testing
 1. Run Test Suite: